AlexisHyt/aze-new-tab/README.md

 4. Click on **Load unpacked** and select the folder where the extension is located.
 5. The extension will now appear in your browser's extensions menu!

-## Usage

-- After adding the extension to Chrome, you can access its functionality by clicking on the extension's icon in the browser toolbar.
-- Refer to Features if you want to discover what's possible to do.

 ## Support